DJrocks192s/DarthJarJar-Dromous_SCDFXIBM/README.md

 ## Getting Started

 ##### In order to see a sample of the working of our AI model, follow the link [here](https://dataplatform.cloud.ibm.com/studio/watson-vision-combined/d7e670d3-e6a6-42df-b14f-5b59d4f7bf80/view/objects?project_id=1fabf3ad-01f9-47c6-8594-bede42f9a743&training_definition_id=036b6927-e955-4e63-8763-ccfa3e4cf1a5&context=wdp), and go to the Test tab.
-Please note that you must accept the invitation to collaborate on the project (SCDFXIBM_Hackathon_TeamDarthJarJar) from preetishjuneja2004@gmail.com before being able to access it.From there, insert an image of cars on the highway, such as the one you can find [here](https://github.com/DJrocks192s/DarthJarJar-Dromous_SCDFXIBM/blob/master/MaterialsFolder/ch1.jpg).
+Please note that you must accept the invitation to collaborate on the project (SCDFXIBM_Hackathon_TeamDarthJarJar) from preetishjuneja2004@gmail.com before being able to access it.
+From there, insert an image of cars on the highway, such as the one you can find [here](https://github.com/DJrocks192s/DarthJarJar-Dromous_SCDFXIBM/blob/master/MaterialsFolder/ch1.jpg).
 You should see that the AI identifies vehicles and differentiates them from other objects.

 ##### To view our hardware model for the in-car camera, you can follow [this link](https://a360.co/3hsN7vt).
 Please be patient as the site takes time to load.